xlab-uiuc/cloudtest/infra/README.md

 ### .NET

 The .NET version should be decided by the cloud application under test.
 In most cases we recommend is .NET 6.0 since it is backward compatible.
-And now newest Orleans is using .NET 7.0.
+And now, newest Orleans is using .NET 7.0.

 To check .NET SDK: Go to C:\Program Files\dotnet\sdk to view all .NET SDK editions.